usafhulk/Neural-Networks-with-PyTorch-Tensor-and-Datasets/README.md

 # Neural Networks with PyTorch: Tensors and Datasets

 Welcome to the **Neural Networks with PyTorch: Tensors and Datasets** repository!
-This project is a hands-on introduction to core PyTorch concepts, focusing on manipulating tensors, creating and transforming datasets, and understanding the foundational mechanics behind neural networks in PyTorch.
-Each Jupyter Notebook in this repository is a step-by-step learning resource, complete with code, explanations, and practical exercises.
+This repository is a hands-on introduction to core PyTorch concepts, focusing on manipulating tensors, creating and transforming datasets, and understanding the foundational mechanics behind neural networks in PyTorch.
+Each Jupyter Notebook in this repository is a step-by-step process that demonstrates my ability to work with these introductory PyTorch concepts.

 ## Table of Contents